SMT-COMP/smt-comp/rules/rules25.md

 As in previous years, we have revised the rules slightly.
 The principal changes from the previous competition rules are the following:

--   **Derived tools.** Submitters of a derived tool must also submit the corresponding base tool for the same track and logics. *Rationale:*
+- **Derived tools.** Submitters of a derived tool must also submit the corresponding base tool for the same track and logics.
-    The presence of the base tool in the contest, even non-competively, provides the best way to assess the improvements contributed by the derived tool techniques.
+  *Rationale:* The presence of the base tool in the contest, even non-competitively, provides the best way to assess the improvements contributed by the derived tool techniques.

+- **Unsat cores scoring.** No point is given for an unsat core such that no solver is capable of verifying it.
+  *Rationale:* Points shall be awarded to a solver only for verifiably correctly produced unsat cores.

--   **Unsat cores time limits.** The time limit to verify the unsat cores is increased to the time taken to generate it. *Rationale:* It should ensure that solvers have the time to correctly assess the validity of the generated unsat-core.
+- **Unsat cores time limits.** The time limit to verify the unsat cores is increased to the time taken to generate it.

--   **Unsat cores scoring.** No point is given for an unsat core such that no solver is capable to verify it. *Rationale:* Points shall be awarded to a solver only for verifiably correctly produced unsat cores.
+  *Rationale:* This should ensure that solvers have the time to correctly assess the validity of the generated unsat-core.

+- **Best overall ranking.** We reintroduce, with minor modifications, the best overall ranking that had been used until SMT-COMP 2018.
+  *Rationale:* We want to showcase the universality of the submitted SMT solvers, alongside their performance in individual divisions.

+- **Cloud and Parallel tracks.** Due to the lack of suitable infrastructure, the Cloud track is not taking place for SMT-COMP 2025.
+  The Parallel track will be executed on the same BenchExec-based infrastructure as the other tracks, but on machines with a higher number of CPU cores.
+  As a result, there is no special submission process for the Parallel track, and submissions should follow the same process as the rest of the competition.
+📝

 # 4 Entrants